zvonand/grafana-oauth/README.md

 To run this setup, you must have Azure already configured.
 You need to know two values:

 * Your Tenant ID.
-You can find it in your Home page:
+You can find it in your Home page (Go to [entra.microsoft.com](https://entra.microsoft.com/) and select Overview):

   ![image](https://github.com/user-attachments/assets/47b72126-2da6-4c65-96f1-0049a945e82d)